cpollard0/vault-encrypt-api/README.md

 ## Future

 Build a serverless angular app that uses these APIs.
-Maybe integrate into ITMS?